 I left this in the end, cause this is something more for the unit manager to oversee but I believe is also very important for people who want to be team leaders.

 This role is a key role for every organization as lower management is something extremely important for achieving goals and hitting targets.
 A team leader becomes that key person who needs to, as I said above, live in both worlds.

 Don’t forget your place and your role.
-I saw this happening in my experience and it happened to me directly when one of my team leaders went rouge.
+I saw this happening in my experience and it happened to me directly when one of my team leaders went rogue.
 In my management style, there is a sort of liberty involved for teams as long as they follow my lead and my vision.

 A team leader needs to be fully aware, all the time, of what happens in his back yard but also who he follows and what is requested of him.
 Don’t treat this lightly as it could be your demise.

 In the end, my final suggestion is to always be calm.
 Keep a cool head, both with your team and with your team leader.
 Communication and fairness will always be the keys that unlock most doors and solve most of the issues.